What is the difference between a trot and a canter?

 While the canter, which is a three-beat gait is a rocking motion created by the hind legs pushing the horse’s body forward.

-Read: How do you tie a horse to a post in Minecraft?
+Read: How do you train a colt?

 What does trotting a horse mean?